Kristen Mahony-Atallah, Ph.D.

 Undergraduate Research Assistant

-Katie Lods is a Junior at North Carolina State University and is working to complete a major in Psychology and minors in both Sociology and Business Administration.
+Katie Lods is a Senior at North Carolina State University and is working to complete a major in Psychology and minors in both Sociology and Business Administration.
 She plans to continue her studies after she graduates by earning a masters degree then eventually a doctorate degree.
 Katie is most interested in counseling in a school setting or working in a mental health related field.
 This research experience with C.E.D.A.R will allow Katie to further understand well-being and apply it to real-world scenarios, giving her valuable experience for her graduate study goals and expanding her knowledge of positive psychology.
 A fun fact about Katie is that she has been dancing for 17 years!

 -